Cory Carter

-Cory Carter (born March 5, 1994) is a former American football punter.
+Cory Carter (born March 5, 1994) is an American former football punter.
 He played college football at Texas Southern.

 Professional career

 Houston Texans

 On January 2, 2017, Carter signed a reserve/future contract with the Houston Texans.
 He was waived on September 2, 2017.

 Buffalo Bills

 On December 5, 2017, Carter was signed to the Buffalo Bills' practice squad.
 He signed a reserve/future contract with the Bills on January 8, 2018.
 Carter entered the 2018 preseason competing with veteran Colton Schmidt.
 In the second preseason game, Carter suffered a knee injury after being hit following a punt.
 He was diagnosed with a torn ACL the following day and was then placed on injured reserve.

 On August 26, 2019, Carter was released by the Bills.

 St. Louis BattleHawks

 Carter signed with the St. Louis BattleHawks of the XFL on March 9, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.